EpicEricEE/typst-plugins/.packages/base64/0.1.0/src/base64.typ

 ///
 /// Arguments:
 /// - number: The number to convert.
 /// - size: The size of the array.
-If not given, the array will be as small as possible.
+If given, the array will be padded with 0s.
 ///
 /// Returns: The binary array.
 #let bin(number, size: none) = {